 These small, friendly dogs come in two sizes: standard and miniature.
 Standard Dachshunds tend to stay between 16-32 pounds, with a height of about 8-9 inches, while miniatures are under 12 pounds and stand about 5-6 inches.

-The Dachshund’s personality is fun, excitable and vivacious.
-Smart and aware, the breed has a big bark on par with dogs much larger in size.
+The Dachshund’s personality is fun, excitable, and energetic.
+Intelligent and aware, the breed has a hefty bark on par with dogs much larger in size.

-Interestingly, the German name Dachshund translates to “badger dog,” a fitting moniker for a breed that was created to hunt badgers and other small creatures.
+Interestingly, the German name Dachshund translates to “badger dog,” a fitting moniker for a breed created to hunt badgers and other small creatures.

-Another pup on this guide to German dog breeds is the Doberman Pinscher, a large, strong dog that can reach up to 100 pounds.
+Another pup on this guide to German dog breeds is the Doberman Pinscher, a large, muscular dog that can reach up to 100 pounds.

-The breed is often used as a patrol dog due to their confidence, intelligence, agility and desire to protect.
-And although the Doberman’s energy levels and stern demeanor can be intimidating, this dog does have a softer side and serves as a wonderful family guardian and companion.
+The breed is often a patrol dog due to its confidence, intelligence, agility, and desire to protect.
+And although the Doberman’s energy levels and stern demeanor can be intimidating, this dog has a softer side and is an excellent family guardian and companion.

-Fascinatingly, the Doberman was developed by Karl Friedrich Louis Doberman, a tax collector from Germany who needed protection during his trips to collect money from citizens.
+Fascinatingly, the Doberman was developed by a German tax collector to provide protection when he collected money from citizens.

 This hardworking dog loves when it has a job to perform.
-The Rottweiler’s endurance, intelligence and innate desire to protect makes the breed an excellent companion, and it’s no surprise that they’re used as police dogs, service dogs, herders and therapy animals.
+The Rottweiler’s endurance, intelligence, and innate desire to protect make the breed an excellent companion, and it’s no surprise that they’re used as police dogs, service dogs, herders, and therapy animals.

-While the breed’s powerful appearance can be intimidating, a properly trained Rottweiler will prove to be a sweet, loving pet.
+While the breed’s powerful appearance can be intimidating, an adequately trained Rottweiler will be a sweet, loving pet.
 (Some have even been known to sit on their owner’s lap like a small dog!)

 The Pomeranian is a lively 3-7 pound dog.
-With an adorable fox-like face, they are one of the the most popular toy breeds in the world.
+With adorable fox-like faces, they are one of the most popular toy breeds in the world.

 While they are tiny, the Pomeranian has a huge personality that makes up for their small size.
 They can be willful and territorial, but proper training and socialization will keep them on their best behavior.

-Notably, the Pomeranian stands out for its frilly double coat that pushes out past their head and shoulders and makes them look a tiny bit larger in stature.
+Notably, the Pomeranian stands out for the frilly double coat that pushes past its head and shoulders and makes it look larger in stature.

-A Spitz type of dog, this breed is named for the Pomerania region in northeast Germany.
+This breed is named for the Pomerania region in northeast Germany, a Spitz type of dog.

-One of the oldest German dog breeds, the Schnauzer was originally used as a farm dog.
-The multitasking pup served as a herder, hunter, ratter and guard dog.
+One of the oldest German dog breeds, the Schnauzer, was initially used as a farm dog.
+However, the multitasking pup served as a herder, hunter, and guard dog.

 Like many dogs, Schnauzers require training and lots of exercise to reach their full potential.
-In the right environment, they make a family and farm dog that can’t be beat.
+However, they make an excellent family and farm dog in the right environment.

 The Poodle is another popular pup on the list of German dog breeds.

-A noble dog, the Poodle comes in three types – toy, standard and miniature – with curly coats that can either be white or black in color.
+A noble dog, the Poodle comes in three types – toy, standard, and miniature – with curly coats that can either be white or black.

-There is a stereotype that Poodles are a pretentious, fragile breed of dog.
-In reality, however, they are actually quite athletic and love to play and have fun.
+There is a stereotype that Poodles are a pretentious, fragile dog breed.
+However, they are pretty athletic and love to play and have fun.

 The origin of the breed is still being debated.
-Experts dispute whether the Poodle descends from Germany as a type of water dog or if its lineage dates back to the French Barbet.
+Experts dispute whether the Poodle descends from Germany as a water dog or if its lineage dates back to the French Barbet.

 8. Great Dane

 The Great Dane is a dependable dog with a heart of gold.
-They are considered a gentle giant, growing up to a height of 32 inches and a weight of 175 pounds.
+They are considered a gentle giant, growing up to 32 inches and 175 pounds.

-Despite their large, lean and somewhat gangly appearance, the Great Dane moves with elegance and smoothness and projects an air of nobility.
-While friendly and loving, they are also alert and watchful, providing great protection for their family.
+Despite their large, lean, and somewhat gangly appearance, the Great Dane moves with elegance and smoothness and projects an air of nobility.
+While friendly and loving, they are also alert and watchful, providing excellent protection for their family.

 Another popular entry on the list of German dog breeds, the Boxer is an active and lovable dog.

 They have immense popularity due to their sweet, playful nature and adorable appearance.
-After all, their turned-up nose, pointed ears and sweet eyes are hard to resist!
+After all, who can resist their kind eyes, button nose, and scrunched face?

-Weimaraner’s are obedient and friendly dogs, known as Germany’s “Gray Ghost.”
-The breed stands out for its silver-gray coat, long, velvet ears and striking blue or hazel eyes.
+Weimaraners are obedient and friendly dogs known as Germany’s “Gray Ghost.”
+The breed stands out for its silver-gray coat, long, velvet ears, and striking eyes.

 Weighing up to 90 pounds, these dogs love being outdoors and getting lots of exercise.
 They are easily trained as hunters and make a playful, loving family member.

-One of the quintessential German dog breeds, the Leonberger is a large yet gentle dog that tops the scales at up to 170 pounds.
+One of the quintessential German dog breeds, the Leonberger is a large yet gentle dog that tops the scales at 170 pounds.

-If it seems like the Leonberger is fit for a king, well, it is.
-The breed was the developed by a man named Heinrich Essig from Leonberg, Germany, who combined Saint Bernards, Newfoundlands and other large working breeds to create a dignified dog specifically for European royalty.
+If it seems like the Leonberger is fit for a king, it is.
+Heinrich Essig developed the breed from Leonberg, Germany, who combined Saint Bernards, Newfoundlands, and other large working breeds to create a dignified dog specifically for European royalty.

 12. German Pointer

 For many generations, German Pointers have been used in all types of hunting.
-They are also able to transition easily from hunter to family companion, making them a great dog for all types of owners.
+They can also transition easily from hunter to family companion, making them excellent dogs for all owners.

-While the German Pointer’s history isn’t exactly clear, the dog is likely a descendent of various German hound and tracking dogs and dates back to at least the 1700s.
+While the German Pointer’s history isn’t exactly clear, it is likely a descendant of various German hound and tracking dogs and dates back to the 1700s.

 13. German Pinscher

-The German Pinscher is a strong, sleek breed with an elongated head, muscular (but not overly pronounced) body and a shimmering coat that can be red or black with red accents.
+The German Pinscher is a strong breed with an elongated head, a slightly muscular body, and a shiny coat that can be reddish or black with red accents.

 14. Miniature Pinscher

-Speaking of Miniature Pinschers, this breed is a small but sturdy dog that weighs a mere 10-12 pounds.
+Speaking of Miniature Pinschers, this breed is a small but sturdy dog weighing 10-12 pounds.